nehrin/xmlExtractor/README.md

 Regards,
 Ivan

 Created a REST API that is parsing the xml to create expense and reservation for the user.
+Please make sure you have the Rest API running first before making any calls.

 <b>Usage:</b>